First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Methods

 Due to the factor 1000 in \eq~(\ref{eq:rcol}), the integration is terminated before actual merger.
 It is included for numerical reasons, since the 1PN apsidal motion rate (cf. \eq~\ref{eq:tpn}) diverges as $r_{\mathrm{p},\,j} \rightarrow 0$ and by this time the inner orbit can be considered to be completely decoupled from the secular evolution (also, note that the effective $\chi$ parameter, $\chi_\eff$, is no longer affected within our approximations, cf. \eq~\ref{eq:chi_eff}).
 We note, however, that the physical remaining merger time is very short.
 For example, if the orbit is circular with $a_j = \alpha \, G M_j/c^2$, the remaining merger time is \citep{1964PhRv..136.1224P}

-Lastly, we terminate the secular integration of systems if the wall run time exceeds 18 hr.
+Lastly, we terminate the secular integration of systems if the wall run time exceeds 18 hr (on Intel E5-2680v4 CPUs).
 The secular oscillation time-scale in some systems can be very short compared to the integration time of 14 Gyr, and these systems are computationally excessively expensive to integrate, even with the secular code.
 This creates an uncertainty in our outcome fractions, but we remark that only typically a few per cent of systems are affected (see Table~\ref{table:sec_fractions}).